 Below are settlements and verdicts in Maryland involving claims for lack of informed consent.

 $33,915,000 Verdict (Maryland 2023): A woman was 23-weeks pregnant and came to the hospital with complaints of abdominal cramping.
-The defendant diagnosed her with placental abruption and performed an emergency c-section delivery.
+The defendant diagnosed her with placental abruption and performed an emergency C-section delivery.
 The baby suffered severe brain damage from being born prematurely.
 The plaintiffs included a count of lack of informed consent.
 According to the plaintiff, delivery was not indicated and was performed prematurely due to a misdiagnosis by the defendant physician.
 It is not clear how much of this verdict was attributable to the informed consent claim versus the medical malpractice claim.

-$2,045,214 Verdict (Maryland 2019): The plaintiff reportedly suffered a dural tear while undergoing a bilateral laminectomy such that postoperatively she experienced right lower limb numbness, paresthesia in the heel and the inability to bear weight and was transferred to a rehabilitative facility where she had urinary retention and further loss of sensation in the right lower limb.
-The plaintiff contended the defendants breached the standard of care and failed to obtain her informed consent for the surgeries by not explaining the full range of material risks.
+$2,045,214 Verdict (Maryland 2019): The plaintiff reportedly suffered a dural tear while undergoing a bilateral laminectomy, such that postoperatively she experienced right lower limb numbness, paresthesia in the heel, and the inability to bear weight and was transferred to a rehabilitative facility where she had urinary retention and further loss of sensation in the right lower limb.
+The plaintiff contended that the defendants breached the standard of care and failed to obtain her informed consent for the surgeries by not explaining the full range of material risks.

-$1,272,000 Verdict (Maryland 2017): The plaintiff, a 66-year-old man, reportedly suffered a stroke, underwent an unnecessary angiogram and delayed treatment of his discitis and osteomyelitis conditions and infection while under the care of defendant.
+$1,272,000 Verdict (Maryland 2017): The plaintiff, a 66-year-old man, reportedly suffered a stroke, underwent an unnecessary angiogram, and delayed treatment of his discitis and osteomyelitis conditions and infection while under the care of the defendant.
 The lawsuit included claims for medical negligence and lack of informed consent for failing to adequately warn the plaintiff of material risks.

 $958,476 Verdict (Maryland 2015): The plaintiff had a feeding tube inserted because she had severe multiple sclerosis.
 The feeding tube caused major complications that led to more serious health problems.
 The lawsuit alleged negligence and lack of informed consent for failing to warn about the risks of the feeding tube.